M E D I A T I O N 1 0 1

 Usually not just yet unless we tell you to.
 Bring anything you think matters (texts, timelines, agreements), but mediation is more about problem-solving than prosecution.Do I have to settle or agree with the other party?

 No. The goal is progress and clarity.
 Agreements are the bonus.
 The whole point of mediation was to avoid thousands in legal fees and endless court dates.
-So it’s best that you and the other party work together to find some common ground during our session. -
+So it’s best that you and the other party work together to find some common ground during our session.
+This is your conflict, and hopefully your resolution. -

 In simple terms, the fees you see listed are on a per party basis.